CAiriau/FundAeroSuite/README.md

 Cépadues Editions, France
 2019

-The suite will contains python, fortran, matlab and Maple sources.
+The suite will contains Python, Fortran, Matlab and Maple sources.

-It will be soon available (March 2019)
+It will be soon available (July 2019)

 ### Content
 The suite will follow the chapter book which is written in the French language :